Statement (GameMaker State Machines)

 https://discord.gg/8spFZdyvkb

-Statement is part of a growing suite of GameMaker frameworks that are designed to play nicely together.
+Part of a growing suite of GameMaker tools that are designed to play nicely together.
 If you like this style of tooling, you might also want:

 - Echo - advanced debug logging (level filtering, tags, optional stack traces, history dumps) that now comes with an advanced, yet easy to use debug UI builder!